Amrita-TIFAC-Cyber-Blockchain/24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS10.md

 ### Literature Survey
 1. FOTAMOTIVE: Highlights the inefficiencies of traditional update methods and proposes a FOTA solution to address OEM, dealer, and consumer challenges.

-2. Firmware Over The Air (FOTA) and Wireless Diagnostics in Vehicles:
+2. Title:Firmware Over The Air (FOTA) and Wireless Diagnostics in Vehicles:
-	1. Introduction to FOTA and Wireless Diagnostics Firmware Over The Air (FOTA) updates and wireless diagnostics are emerging as critical technologies in modern automotive systems.
-With the increasing reliance on electronic control units (ECUs) in 		 vehicles, manufacturers aim to enhance vehicle performance, security, and user convenience by enabling remote software updates.
-Wireless diagnostics complement this by allowing real-time monitoring and 	 fault detection, reducing maintenance costs and downtime for vehicle owners.
-	2. The Need for FOTA in Modern Vehicles
-	 Traditional software updates require physical access to the vehicle, often necessitating service center visits, which are both time-consuming and costly for Original Equipment Manufacturers (OEMs).
-The 	 implementation of FOTA eliminates the need for these visits by allowing seamless updates via wireless communication.
-The study highlights how this shift can lead to significant cost savings for 	 	 manufacturers and increased convenience for consumers.
-	3. Challenges in Implementing FOTA Systems
-	 Several challenges need to be addressed when designing and deploying FOTA solutions:
-	 •System Architecture: A key issue is ensuring compatibility across various communication protocols such as Controller Area Network (CAN), Local Interconnect Network (LIN), and Automotive Ethernet.
-The 	  system should support all interfaces to allow smooth integration with different ECUs.
-	 •Memory Constraints: Memory allocation for storing firmware updates poses a challenge, as ECUs often have limited flash storage.
-The study suggests techniques such as external memory buffering and optimizing software structures to minimize memory usage.
-	 •Cost Optimization: While integrating FOTA increases the initial cost of vehicles, long-term savings can be achieved by reducing physical servicing needs.
-The research explores approaches like reducing 	  internal memory requirements and using supercapacitors for energy efficiency.
-	 •Security Concerns: Wireless updates introduce vulnerabilities to cyber threats.
-The paper outlines the need for encryption mechanisms, authentication protocols, and secure data transmission to prevent unauthorized access to the vehicle’s software.
-	4. Proposed Solutions for Effective FOTA Deployment The paper discusses various methodologies to enhance FOTA performance:
-	•Architectural Improvements: Implementing a centralized control unit that manages all firmware updates and diagnostic functions.
-	•Enhanced Security Mechanisms: Encryption techniques such as CRC32 validation and hardware security keys can prevent malicious interference.
-	•Software Optimization: Using universal software modules and compression techniques to reduce update file sizes.
-	5. The Future of Wireless Diagnostics and FOTA
-	The research emphasizes the potential of FOTA to revolutionize vehicle maintenance by enabling remote diagnostics, predictive maintenance, and enhanced security features.
-As electric and autonomous 		vehicles gain traction, FOTA will play a crucial role in ensuring their software remains up to date and resilient to cyber threats.
-	Conclusion:
-	The literature review highlights the significance of FOTA and wireless diagnostics in modern automotive technology.
-By addressing security risks, optimizing memory usage, and refining communication 		architectures, the industry can unlock the full potential of these technologies.
-Future advancements in cloud computing and artificial intelligence are expected to further enhance FOTA capabilities.
+	Name of Journal:Proceedings of the XXIX International Scientific Conference Electronics - ET2020, IEEE, September 16-18, 2020
+	Summary:This paper explores the architecture and challenges of Firmware Over The Air (FOTA) systems and wireless vehicle diagnostics.
+The increasing reliance on Electronic Control Units (ECUs) in modern 	vehicles necessitates frequent firmware updates to fix software bugs, enhance cybersecurity, and optimize performance.
+Traditionally, firmware updates require service center visits, which are costly and 	time-consuming.
+FOTA technology eliminates this need by enabling wireless updates, thereby improving efficiency and reducing downtime.
+	Research Gap:While the paper provides a broad overview of FOTA and wireless diagnostics, it lacks insights into AI-driven predictive maintenance, advanced security measures (e.g., IDS, man-in-the-middle 	attack prevention), legacy vehicle compatibility, and network reliability issues affecting OTA update success.
+Addressing these gaps is crucial for a secure and efficient FOTA deployment.

-5. Self-Verification Framework: Discusses virtualization techniques and hash-based verification protocols to ensure the integrity of firmware installations.
+3. Self-Verification Framework: Discusses virtualization techniques and hash-based verification protocols to ensure the integrity of firmware installations.

-6. Secure FOTA Protocols: Focuses on security challenges in intelligent vehicles, emphasizing the need for data integrity, authentication, and resilience to packet loss in wireless communications.
-7. AI-Enabled UDS for Secure OTA Updates (IARJSET, 2023):
+4. Title: AI-Enabled Unified Diagnostic Services: Ensuring Secure and Efficient OTA Updates Over Ethernet/IP

-    •	Proposes an Ethernet/IP-based Unified Diagnostic Service (UDS) for secure OTA updates.
-    •	Uses AI for anomaly detection, ensuring real-time threat mitigation.
-    •	Implements secure boot, authentication, and multi-domain security to prevent cyber threats.
-    •	Limitation: Requires high computational power and Ethernet/IP infrastructure, limiting applicability in all vehicles.
-5.LoRaWAN & Blockchain for Secure OTA Updates (IEEE QRS-C 2024)
-    •	Introduces LoRaWAN for long-range, low-power OTA updates in connected vehicles.
-    •	Uses blockchain for integrity verification and IPFS for decentralized storage to prevent tampering.
-    •	Simulation results show efficient energy usage but limited bandwidth affects large updates.
-    •	Limitation: Blockchain transaction costs and latency can impact real-time updates.
+	Name of Journal: International Advanced Research Journal in Science, Engineering, and Technology (IARJSET), Vol. 10, Issue 10, October 2023

+	Summary: The paper introduces an Ethernet/IP-based Unified Diagnostic Service (UDS) architecture to enhance OTA firmware updates in vehicles.
+It addresses bandwidth, latency, and security limitations of 	traditional CAN/LIN-based OTA methods.
+Key features include non-interference with runtime services, enhanced cybersecurity (secure boot, authentication), and ISO-14229 UDS standardization for OEM and 	aftermarket compatibility.
+The system is tested under various network conditions, demonstrating improved reliability, security, and update speed over existing methods.
+	Research Gap :
+	The study lacks AI-driven predictive maintenance for ECU failure detection, intrusion detection systems (IDS) for enhanced cybersecurity, and legacy ECU compatibility with Ethernet/IP updates.
+It also 	does not address scalability and network reliability challenges for large-scale deployment.

 ---

 ### Proposed Work